 - I’m more aware of what stories I’m broadcasting physically to the audience.

 - I’ve scratched the surface of endless magician character or personality options that are literally at our fingertips.
 (I say literally, because Ira’s clown training involves active use of the hands to inspire character decisions)

 - I feel like this is a way to develop the muscle of getting in touch with my intuition.
 In fact this week I was reading the magician Tommy Wonder.
 He emphasized the importance of developing our intuition as the single most important trait for developing good magic.
 He saw intuition as a means to side-step dogmatic thinking and other people thinking for us.

 As of the last blog update in 2020, I’ve taken and organised six Ira Seidenstein clown training workshops.
 I use the techniques on my own as part of my creative toolkit.
 My journey with Ira started as a personal challenge to work on my clowning and physical theatre skills.
 I wanted to get out of my comfort zone as a performer.
 But it turned out to be a whole lot more than I expected.
 My performance skills are improving because of it but apart from that I’m just happy to say I’ve frolicked a bit in that magical kingdom that Ira talks about.
-I know it’s a big place with lots more undiscovered territory, so I’m looking forward to the adventure. – CH
+I know it’s a big place with lots more undiscovered territory, so I look forward to the adventure. – CH

 Say hello and drop me a note in the comments below.
 Thanks for coming along with me and I hope to see you again after a few more turns in the trail.